 This model enables centralized control while maintaining separation between operational environments.

-With Channel Accounts
+Channel Accounts With Sub-Accounts

 When linked to a Channel Account, Sub-Accounts typically represent end customers.
 The Channel Account provisions, manages, and monitors these accounts, with usage and billing data rolling up for aggregated visibility.